 It shouldn't come as much of a shock to discover that this incredible performance comes at a cost, and this drive is definitely at the pricier end of the spectrum, working out at $0.23/GB.
 It's also a toasty drive, hitting 77°C in operation.
 This shouldn't be a problem in a well-ventilated case but maybe an issue in a more cramped system.
 Still, if you want the fastest drive around, this is it.

-Read the full Western Digital WD SN850 review.
+Read our full Western Digital WD SN850 review.

 There was a time it was hard to beat Samsung SSDs in the high-performance M.2 NVMe space, but with the shift towards PCIe 4.0 drives, we've seen the likes of Western Digital and Sabrent take the mantle forward.
 But PCIe 4.0 SSDs are still expensive, and back in the last generation, Samsung still has some fantastic drives.
 The Samsung 970 Evo Plus is still one of the fastest PCIe 3.0 M.2 drives around.